Organic Farming Scheme - OFS

 Growers Frequently asked questions on the Organic Farming Scheme

 There are several providers of Organic seed in Ireland.
 Organic seed should be sought in the first instance.
-If you cannot source Organic seed and it is not available on the Organic seed database (https://ie.organicxseeds.com/ ) you must obtain a derogation for non-organic seed from the Organic Trust prior to sowing.
+If you cannot source Organic seed and it is not available on the Organic Seed Database, you must obtain a derogation for non-organic seed from the Organic Trust prior to sowing.
 The non-organic seed must be undressed/untreated.

 Animal manures may be imported as long as they don’t come from a factory farming setting.
 Soil tests in the last five years must show justification for the import.
 Composts with a PAS100 certificate may be used on an Organic holding.

 Some plant protection products are permitted for specific crops, i.e. Bluestone for blight in potatoes and Organic slug pellets.
-No pesticides or herbicides are permitted.
+Pesticides or herbicides are not permitted.
 It is best to check with the Organic Trust if a product is permitted before use.

 Frequently asked questions on Animal Health

 An Animal Health Plan is required even when only vaccines are administered.
 This must be updated according to the livestock characteristics and needs.
-It should contain any likely problems usually occurring on the holding for example, mineral deficiencies and the use of licks.
+It should contain any likely problems usually occurring on the holding - for example, mineral deficiencies and the use of licks.
 Treatments must be recorded in the Record Book provided by the Organic Trust.
-The Animal Health Plan template is available on our website and it must be stamped and signed by a vet.
+The Animal Health Plan template is available here and it must be stamped and signed by a vet.

 No synchronization or hormonal treatments are permitted in Organic farming.
 Natural conception and AI are only permitted.